visualopsholdings/flo/README.md

 A value representing true.

+### quote

+Return the code as is without evaluation.

 ## Scenarios

 You can run a transform on it's own without any imput file by specifying a scenario in the file